5.6 Nitrogen Fixers and Traditional Growing Practices

 N2+16 ATP + 8 e− + 8 H+ 2NH3 + 16 ADP + 16 Pi + H2

-The most important source of BNF is the symbiotic interaction between soil bacteria and legume plants, including many crops important to humans (Figure 5.16).
+The most important source of BNF is the symbiotic interaction between soil bacteria and legume plants, including many crops important to humans (Figure 5.6.1).
 The NH3 resulting from fixation can be transported into plant tissue and incorporated into amino acids, which are then made into plant proteins.
 Some legume seeds, such as soybeans and peanuts, contain high levels of protein, and serve among the most important agricultural sources of protein in the world.

 Soil bacteria, collectively called rhizobia, symbiotically interact with legume roots to form specialized structures called nodules, in which nitrogen fixation takes place.
 This process entails the reduction of atmospheric nitrogen to ammonia, by means of the enzyme nitrogenase.
 Therefore, using rhizobia is a natural and environmentally friendly way to fertilize plants, as opposed to chemical fertilization that uses a nonrenewable resource, such as natural gas.
 Through symbiotic nitrogen fixation, the plant benefits from using an endless source of nitrogen from the atmosphere.
-The process simultaneously contributes to soil fertility because the plant root system leaves behind some of the biologically available nitrogen (Figure 5.17).
+The process simultaneously contributes to soil fertility because the plant root system leaves behind some of the biologically available nitrogen (Figure 5.6.2).

-The Three Sisters, Native Growing Practices
+The Three Sisters: Native Growing Practices

 Native populations in the Americas for hundreds of years have cultivated the Three Sisters plants: corn, beans, and squash.
 These plants in conjunction with one another save as an ecologically beneficial and traditional planting method that sustains agricultural systems in a multitude of ways.
 The plants compliment each other by providing mutually beneficial outcomes.
 Corn provides structure for beans to latch and grow off of, beans supply soil with nitrogen, and squash due to its heavy ground cover reduces weeds while maintaining healthy water levels in the soil.
 This practice can also be referred to as companion planting.
-Such a methodology supports biodiversity, increases fertility of soil, and reduces requirement of external nutrients that larger farms might use (i.e. chemical rich fertilizers or pesticides).
+Such a method supports biodiversity, increases fertility of soil, and reduces requirement of external nutrients that larger farms might use (i.e., chemical rich fertilizers or pesticides).

 Figure Descriptions

-Figure 15.7.
+Figure 5.6.2.
 The figure compares whole roots to a cellular close-up.
 Panel (a) shows pale yellow soybean roots on a dark background with many small, bead-like nodules dotting the roots; a label identifies them as nitrogen-fixing nodules.
 Panel (b) is a grayscale transmission electron micrograph of tissue from a nodule cell.
 Several oval vesicles appear as light rings, each containing a darker, bean-shaped bacterium (Bradyrhizobium japonicum); arrows point to these vesicles, and a scale bar at lower right reads 100 nm.
 Together, the panels illustrate that soybean roots form nodules and that, inside nodule cells, the nitrogen-fixing rhizobia are housed within membrane-bound vesicles.
-[Return to Figure 15.7]
+[Return to Figure 5.6.2]

 Media Attributions